siddharthSharma102/fer2013/README.md

 - Dense()
 - Activation layer

-Fourth - Compile and train, now only left to compile and train the model.
+Fourth - Compile and train, now only left to compile and train the model .